Peter-Moller/moodle-usage-report/README.md

 - Tracks user activity per course and role
 - Publishes daily reports with one line per day
-- Designed for Moodle servers running in Docker
+- Supports Moodle servers running in Docker
 - Minimal dependencies: just `bash` and `SQL`
 - Easy to automate via `cron`
 - Output can be integrated into dashboards or shared via web